Eternaltraces/PandaApp/README.md

 How to run?
 - clone the repository to your local drive
-- run ./start.sh
+- run sudo ./start.sh
-- Jenkins is on localhost:8880
+- Jenkins is available at localhost:8880
   - panda/panda
-- Artifactory is on localhost:8081
+- Artifactory is available at localhost:8081
   - admin/pandapass
-- Selenium grid is on localhost:4444
+- Selenium grid is available at localhost:4444
-- Application (once it starts) is on localhost:8080
+- Application (once it starts) is available at localhost:8080